alpanta/Cart-Pole/README.md

 # Cart-Pole Problem

-Actor-Critic and environment equations are taken from Barto, Sutton and Anderson's “Neuronlike Adaptive Elements That 5)..Can Solve Difficult Learning Control Problems” paper.
+Actor-Critic and environment equations are taken from Barto, Sutton and Anderson's “Neuronlike Adaptive Elements That Can Solve Difficult Learning Control Problems” paper.